apache/rocketmq-site/_docs/07-code-guidelines.md

 {% include toc %}

 # Introduction
-This document describes formatting rules and guidelines for software source code.
-Note that this document does not cover best programming practices or techniques.
-It is solely concentrating on source code formatting and conventions.
+This page describes formatting rules and guidelines for software source code.

 Studies have shown that 80% of development time is spent on software maintenance which involves software source code understanding, refactoring and support.
 Established and enforced code formatting rules and guidelines improve source code readability, promote team code ownership, allow engineers understand new code more quickly and thorough as well as simplify maintenance.